pnti/yiddish-keys-linux-copy/README.md

     </configItem>
    </variant>

-7. If not found add your variant definition to existing custom layout i the same file.
+7. If not found add your variant definition to the existing custom layout in the same file.
 Locate *custom* layout.
-Inside evdev.xml search for <name>custom</name> .
+Inside evdev.xml search for <name>custom</name> inside evdev.xml .

-8. Then locate probably empty `<variantList/>` tag. replace it with a pair of `<variantList>` and `</variantList>` and add inside your definition.
+8. Then locate probably empty `<variantList/>` tag.
+Replace it with a pair of `<variantList>` and `</variantList>` tags, and add your definition inside:

    ```html
    <variant>